alexpetros/unplannedobsolescence.com/content/blog/prolog-basics-pokemon/index.md

   If you want to follow along at home, check out <a href="https://github.com/alexpetros/prologdex">the repo</a>, which has quick setup instructions.
 </aside>

-Not all things are Pokemon.
+Not all things are Pokémon.

 ```name=top-level
 ?- pokemon(alex).
    false.
 ```

-Let's add Pokemon types in there, as the predicate `type/2`.
+Let's add Pokémon types in there, as the predicate `type/2`.

 ```prolog
 type(bulbasaur, grass).